epirus-io/epirus.github.io/docs/getting_started.md

 You will need to provide details of the RPC endpoint for your Hyperledger Besu/Quorum/Ethereum node.

+Copy the RPC endpoint for your node, such as `http://<your-service-url>:8545` (the default RPC port is 8545).
+This is the same URL you use to attach a console to your node - i.e. `geth attach http://<your-service-url>:8545` (for more information, head [here](https://github.com/ethereum/wiki/wiki/JSON-RPC#json-rpc-endpoint)).

+Once the virtual machine has been deployed, launch a terminal on the machine:

+ssh -i <keyfile> ubuntu@<machine name>

 Then copy the HTTPS access keys with node URL, such as `http://<your-service-url>`

 Once the virtual machine has been deployed, launch a terminal on the machine.
 Then run the following command to configure the node (**please note AWS requires authentication credentials to be configured**):